daveingle/agentic-smars/sop/smars-sop.md

 - Cues exist as soft guidance, not as requirements.
 - Tests validate behavior symbolically, not through language-specific tools.
 - Archives preserve history of symbolic evolution, not just code.

+### Symbolic Stability and Intent Preservation

+SMARS operates at the **symbolic planning level**, where specifications evolve through **refinement**, not breaking changes:

+- **Symbolic refinement**: New understanding refines existing symbols rather than invalidating them
+- **Intent preservation**: Core symbolic meaning (authentication, user identity, data flow) remains constant across evolution
+- **Implementation abstraction**: Details like `password` vs `password_hash` are implementation concerns, not planning concerns
+- **Agent consensus**: Multiple agents can work with different levels of symbolic detail simultaneously
+- **Evolutionary stability**: Essential contracts and plans remain valid as implementation details evolve

+When agents detect symbolic evolution, they should treat it as **learning** rather than **breaking changes**.
+The fundamental planning structure maintains stability while allowing natural refinement of understanding.

 ---